 Your floor jack won’t lift?

 Once your vehicle is immobilized and identified the proper lifting point you should move your floor jack in a way that the saddle (the part of the jack that contacts the vehicle) directly below the lifting point.
-In order for the jack to lift the saddle when pumped by holding the pressure, the hydraulic valve should be put to the closed position.
+For the jack to lift the saddle when pumped by holding the pressure, the hydraulic valve should be put to the closed position.
 You can do this by turning/twisting the handle clockwise until it locks itself.
 Then you can begin to move the handle up and down slowly until the saddle is about 1 inch down from the lifting point.
-Double check whether the saddle is going to contact with the exact and intended lifting point and the saddle does not damage any other part of your vehicle and you can continue to move the floor jack further up raising the vehicle to the desired height.
+Double-check whether the saddle is going to contact the exact and intended lifting point and the saddle does not damage any other part of your vehicle and you can continue to move the floor jack further up raising the vehicle to the desired height.
 Note: During the lifting process, it is quite normal for the floor jack to role slightly due to the way the lever system of the floor jack operates.

 Support Your Vehicle with Jack Stands

 Floor jacks CAN and WILL fail.
-If you are totally relying on your floor jack to keep the vehicle up while you work under it, then you are risking your life.
+If you are relying on your floor jack to keep the vehicle up while you work under it, then you are risking your life.
 Let us reiterate; floor jacks CAN and WILL fail.
-This is the step that so many people neglect, but carries more risk.
-We can find enough of horror stories of people being crushed by their vehicle due to floor jack failures.
+This is the step that so many people neglect but carries more risk.
+We can find enough horror stories of people being crushed by their vehicles due to floor jack failures.
 Do not risk it!
 Once the vehicle is raised to the expected height, keep a Jack Stand with sufficient weight capacity under the axle close to the tire/wheel or under the lower control arm of the vehicle.
 Turn the floor jack handle slowly to counter-clockwise until the floor jack slowly lower the vehicle onto the Jack Stands.
 Give the vehicle firms shake to be sure that it is firmly resting on the Jack Stands.

 Now, your vehicle is properly lifted, secured, and stabilized so that you can work on and under your vehicle safely.